Gain financial insights

 These funds invest in fixed-income securities and are ideal for conservative investors seeking regular income.

-• Short-Duration Funds: Invest in instruments with shorter maturity periods.
+• Short Duration Funds: Invest in instruments with shorter maturity periods.

 • Corporate Bond Funds: Focus on high-rated corporate bonds.